Mayo Clinic's approach

 Expertise and individualized care

-Mayo Clinic specialists have developed structured approaches to stress management and to complementary and alternative medicine.
+Mayo Clinic specialists have developed structured approaches to stress management and to complementary and integrative medicine.
 Your Mayo Clinic treatment team can help you find stress management approaches that work for you.
 Mayo Clinic is committed to meeting your comprehensive needs with respect to mind, body and spirit.

 Locations, travel and lodging